Section 33 of the Canadian Charter of Rights and Freedoms: Comparison with other human rights instruments

-Uses of the notwithstanding clause
+Uses

 Four provinces and one territory have passed laws invoking the notwithstanding clause.
-The clause has been invoked most frequently by Quebec, including the blanket application of the clause to every law from 1982-1985, a French-only sign law in 1988, a law prohibiting state-affiliated employees from wearing religious coverings in 2019, and a law strengthening the use of French in 2022.
-Saskatchewan passed a back-to-work law invoking the clause in 1986, and passed a law in 2018 (never brought into force) invoking the clause to permit the government to pay for non-Catholics to attend publicly-funded Catholic schools.
+The clause has been invoked most frequently by Quebec, including the blanket application of the clause to every law from 1982–1985, a French-only sign law in 1988, a law prohibiting state-affiliated employees from wearing religious symbols in 2019, and a law strengthening the use of French in 2022.
+Saskatchewan passed a strike-break act invoking the clause in 1986, and passed a law in 2018 (never brought into force) invoking the clause to permit the government to pay for non-Catholics to attend publicly-funded Catholic schools.
 Alberta passed a law invoking the clause in 2000 to define marriage as "between a man and a woman"; this law was effectively declared ultra vires by the Supreme Court of Canada because only the federal Parliament can define marriage.
+In 2025, Alberta invoked the clause once again to pass strike-breaking legislation against teachers.
 In 2021, Ontario passed a law invoking the clause to increase the time period during which third-party groups must limit their activities in the lead-up to an election.
 Yukon invoked the clause in 1982, but this law was never brought into force.

 The federal Parliament has never introduced legislation invoking the clause.